optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.md

 In this approach we do the following conversions:

-1. numpy arrays are flattened and converted to DataFrames with one column called ``"value"``.
+1. numpy arrays are flattened and converted to DataFrames with one column called `"value"`.
 The index contains the original positions of elements.
 2. pandas.Series are converted to DataFrames.
 The index remains unchanged.
-The column is called ``"value"``.
+The column is called `"value"`.
-3. scalars become DataFrames with one row with index 0 and one column called ``"value"``.
+3. scalars become DataFrames with one row with index 0 and one column called `"value"`.
-4. DataFrames without ``"value"`` column are stacked into a DataFrame with just one column called ``"value"``.
+4. DataFrames without `"value"` column are stacked into a DataFrame with just one column called `"value"`.
-5. DataFrames with ``"value"`` column are reduced to that column.
+5. DataFrames with `"value"` column are reduced to that column.

-After these transformations, all numbers of the original pytree are stored in DataFrames with ``"value"`` column.
+After these transformations, all numbers of the original pytree are stored in DataFrames with `"value"` column.
 Additional columns with standard errors and the like can then simply be assigned as before.

 For more intuition, let's see how this would look in an example.
-For simplicity we only add a column with stars and ommit standard errors, p-values and confidence intervals.
+For simplicity we only add a column with stars and omit standard errors, p-values and confidence intervals.
 We use the same example as in the optimization section:

 ```python